CryptoGift-Wallets-DAO/CryptoGift-Wallets-DAO/docs/MINTER_GATEWAY_IMPLEMENTATION_PLAN.md

     /**
      * @param _cgcToken Address of CGC token (0x5e3a61b550328f3D8C44f60b3e10a49D3d806175)
      * @param _owner Multisig 3/5 address (for fast unpause and caller management)
-     * @param _guardian EOA that can pause in emergencies */ constructor( address _cgcToken,
+     * @param _guardian Multisig 2/3 for mainnet (EOA only for testnet) - can pause but NOT unpause */ constructor( address _cgcToken,